telus/tds-core/docs/src/html/6-Blocks/3-video.md

 A Video Block is a block that is composed of a youtube video in an iframe, and optionally, a title and short description underneath.

+The video is left aligned, taking up 8 grid columns at medium width and higher.
+When the screen size is smaller, the video is centered.

 ---

 <div id="videoBlockExample"></div>